 Currency: US Dollar

 Wi-Fi Availability: If you want to connect to a wi-fi in Saipan, you can find them in hotels and restaurants.
-There are limited access to Wi-Fi in other public places.
+There is limited access to Wi-Fi in other public places.

 Airport/s: The Saipan International Airport is the main hub for flights that travel to Northern Mariana Islands.